What To Text After a First Date

 You’re not a mind-reader.
 Yes, you can make judgements based on the way people act and the things that they say, but sometimes even from this – it’s hard to know a persons feelings for sure.

-The problem is, then comes the question of – how do you act if you’re not sure how they feel?
-Should you lay your cards out or play it cool?
+Regardless, if you’re unsure how your date feels, then comes the question of – how do you act?
+Should you lay your cards out, ask for answers, or see how it plays out?

 Well it’s all about balance.
 You want to be yourself, be honest, be open.
 But you also don’t want to come on too strong.

-The thing is, it’s still very much early days right now.
-You’ve had one date.
 As time goes on, his intentions, what he’s looking for and how he feels about you – it will all become clearer.
+You’ll also be in a better position to ask more personal questions to help you make sense of it.

 • Say thank you.